 Parents need to know that, like all of his Madea films, Tyler Perry's Madea Goes to Jail alternates between comedy (the parts featuring the Madea character) and drama (a subplot featuring a prostitute).
 Violence is both comic (Madea resists arrest) and disturbing (a pimp abuses young prostitutes), and there are several sexual references -- to prostitution, prison romance, and more.
 Although the consumerism isn't too overt, there are many scenes of cigarette and marijuana smoke, as well as drinking.
 Language includes "hell," "damn," and the like.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 Madea fans are a loyal bunch, and they're unlikely to be disappointed with the latest installment in Perry's franchise.
 Madea continues to "get" those who "got" her and gives lip to everyone from her poor, put-upon daughter to her raunchy brother Joe (also Perry) to Dr. Phil and Judge Mathis.

 But those unfamiliar with Perry's films won't be converted into fans by this broad, heavy-handed comedy.
-The morality-play subplot is particularly ridiculous.
+The morality-play subplot in Madea Goes to Jail is particularly ridiculous.
 Although Luke is a fine actor and does his best as a well-meaning, generous man, Knight Pulliam (best known as little Rudy from The Cosby Show) isn't at all believable as a streetwalker.
 Supporting actresses Viola Davis and Vanessa Ferlito are both good as, respectively, a minister who dedicates herself to getting women off the street and a prostitute who looks out for Candy.
 But the Candy-Josh-Lisa love triangle is so predictable that the outcome loses its emotional punch.